Louisville Estate Planning Lawyer

 Estate Planning Attorneys Proudly Serving Louisville, KY

 You should have a plan for what will happen to these assets in the event of your death.
-If you don’t plan for how they will be disposed, the laws of your state will dictate their disposal.
+If you don’t plan for how they will be disposed of, the laws of your state will dictate their disposal.
 This may produce results far from what you may wish.
-You’ll understand here why you should have a current estate plan and how a Louisville Estate Planning Lawyer can help.
+You’ll understand here why you should have a current estate plan and how the Louisville estate planning lawyers at Triplett & Carothers can help.

 What is estate planning?

-Estate planning concerns the process of organizing all your assets and making plans to manage them during your lifetime, at your death and after your death.
-The plan allows you decide who will inherit you and how the process should go.
+Estate planning concerns the process of organizing all your assets and making plans to manage them during your lifetime, at your death, and after your death.
+The plan allows you to decide who will inherit you and how the process should go.